Asking the Right Questions: Improving Reasoning with Generated Stepping Stones: Related Work

-Synthetic data and task has emerged as a scalable and cost-effective paradigm for teaching LLMs specialized skills without relying on scarce expert data.
+\textbf{Synthetic Task \& Data Generation for LLMs.} Synthetic data and task has emerged as a scalable and cost-effective paradigm for teaching LLMs specialized skills without relying on scarce expert data.
 A common method involves using a frontier model to synthesize both novel tasks and their solutions on the basis of existing seed tasks~\citep{xu2024wizardlm,luo2023wizardcoder,tian2024toward,li2025questa}, followed by a rigorous curation process to select high-quality training pairs for fine-tuning~\citep{wang2023selfinstructaligninglanguagemodels, chen2025self}.
 Within the reasoning domain specifically, recent work has expanded mathematical corpora through multi-perspective rewriting \citep{yu2024metamathbootstrapmathematicalquestions} and back-translation of questions from augmented reasoning traces \citep{lu2024mathgeniegeneratingsyntheticdata}.

 In this work, we formalize stepping stone generation as a novel reasoning task: the objective is to generate the intermediate query that maximizes the probability of the solver reaching the solution for a given target question.
 The reward can be derived from Monte Carlo rollouts of the solver conditioned on the stepping stone question.
-Our results indicate that such a task enables models to generate more strategic stepping stone questions.
+Our fine-tuning results indicate that such a task enables models to generate more strategic stepping stone questions.